-The chapters that follow are arranged in a way that examines each of the six aspects of political culture in order.
+The chapters that follow are arranged in a way to examine each of the six aspects of political culture in order.
 Chapter 2 presents a background history on the traditional South.
-Readers unfamiliar with the historical legacy will see that it stimulated the patterns of migration, and racial incidents that made the South unique.
+Readers unfamiliar with the historical legacy will see that it stimulated the patterns of migration and that racial incidents played a part in making the South unique.
 Chapter 3 examines the geographic legacy of the South, and the individual urbanization patterns in each state.
 Chapter 4 explains the racial legacy of white supremacy that dominated the region for much of its history.
 The racial past is related to the civil rights movement, busing for school integration, and the election of African American officials.
-Chapter 5 explains the religious legacy of the South, showing its effect in both the black and white community.
-Chapter 6 examines the one-party legacy in the South by showing the demise of one-party politics in both federal and state offices, and introduces a measure to summarize this change.
-Chapter 7 examines the rise of Republican voting in presidential elections and shows how the GOP has emerged to win a variety of offices in southern races.
-Chapter 8 considers the Democratic Party's response to rising Republican success in the South during the 1990s, showing Democratic successes in appropriate states.
-Chapter 9 analyzes the uniqueness of southern legislators and governors.
-Chapter 10 places conflicts in the South in a national context, by looking at the cultural legacy of the South in national politics.
-The final chapter, 11, examines the future of the political culture in the South.
+It includes a discussion of Latino voters in the South.
+Chapter 5 explains the religious legacy of the South, showing its effect in both the black and white community, as well as the nation as a whole.
+Chapter 6 examines the one-party legacy in the South by showing its demise of both federal and state offices, and introduces a measure to summarize this change.
+Chapter 7 expands on this partisanship explanation to see how the South has changed in the new millennium.
+Chapter 8 analyzes the uniqueness of southern legislators and governors.
+Chapter 9 places conflicts in the South in a national context by looking at the cultural legacy of the South in national politics.
+Finally, Chapter 10 examines the future of the political culture in the South.

-Poet and novelist James Dickey wrote that the South was a promised land, and he uses the biblical story of Jericho as the first city of conquest as a metaphor to talk about it.
+Poet and novelist James Dickey wrote that the South was a promised land, and he used the biblical story of Jericho-the first city of conquest in the promised land-as a metaphor to talk about the South.
 Behind the political science analysis is the poetry of the region, with its localness, sense of history, and fierce independence.
 Modern culture has changed this, but it has not disappeared.
-A cultural analysis presupposes something besides facts and statistical rankings; there is a feeling about the place, a mystery, and the political life is a part of that.
-As Dickey said, "you never just pass through the South.
+A cultural analysis goes beyond facts and statistical rankings; there is a feeling about the place, a mystery, and the political life is a part of that.
+As Dickey said, "You never just pass through the South.
 The South not only grows on you; it grows around you.
 Once there, you will come back, or you will stay in it long enough to die there."
-54